Additional application requirements for specific Master of Music programs:

 5. LIMITED PREPARATION: Recitative (solo or choral).

 Selections in the first three categories should reflect a multiplicity of styles and languages and be prepared by the candidate prior to the audition.
-The candidate must check directly with the Director of Choral Studies.
+The candidate must check directly with Dr. Gerald Gray.

 In dealing with the literature in the audition rehearsal, the candidate should display a considerable knowledge of diction, vocal technique and rehearsal procedure.